kwurst/CS-135/Syllabus.md

 * Tracing code

 ## Course Philosophy
 During this semester we will be learning to design, write and test programs that can be used to manipulate data in a number of ways.
 The emphasis will be on solving real-life data analysis problems in a variety of disciplines.
 We will be using the Python programming language which has the advantage of being (relatively) easy to learn and has a large collection of modules contributed by other users.
-We will spend most of our class time working on the computer trying out new concepts and techniques.
+We will spend most of our class time working in groups or on the computer trying out new concepts and techniques.
 This will give us all a chance to learn new material with the support and help of the instructor and your classmates.
 Larger projects completed outside of class will lead toward more complete mastery of the material.
 Finally, we will work on individual or group final projects, developing a program to solve some problem in our own disciplines and learning from each other’s experience on these projects.

 You are encouraged to help each other out, in and out of the classroom, as long as you do your own work.
 (See Academic Conduct below.)